scale-it/algo-builder/packages/builder/README.md

 Copied files won't overwrite already existing ones so running `yarn algob` should result in an error if any files clash.
 It's best to use a different directory to initialize test projects.

+Also, it my be helpful to link the binary:

+    yarn link